nutonomy/nuscenes-devkit/installation.md

 ### Setup NUSCENES environment variable

 Finally, set NUSCENES env. variable that points to your data folder.
-In the example below, our data is stored in `/data/sets/nuscenes`.
+In the script below, our data is stored in `/data/sets/nuscenes`.
 ```
 export NUSCENES="/data/sets/nuscenes"
 ```